Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: modified gravity in the Jordan frame

 It can be shown that the extended gravitational field equations within the $f\left(R\right)$ metric formalism are fourth-order partial differential equations in the metric.
 If $f\left(R\right)=R$, specifically, the fourth-order terms vanish, and field equations reproduce exactly the Einstein field equations in GR.

 To bring field equations to a form that is easier to handle, the $f\left(R\right)$ gravity can be restated in the scalar-tensor formalism.
-It can be checked easily that the following action
+In particular, in the so-called Jordan frame\footnote{It is quite similar to the prototype of extended gravitational theories, the Brans-Dicke formulation \citep{Brans:1961sx,Nordtvedt:1970uv} with a non-zero potential and a null Brans-Dicke parameter or the O'Hanlon proposal \citep{OHanlon:1972xqa}.}, it can be checked that the following action